 Buttermilk is great to have on hand for baking.
 It is actually good past the “sell by” date.
 If you don’t have any on hand you can make a easy substitute.
 For each cup of buttermilk needed, take one cup of regular milk and add either 1 teaspoon lemon juice or white vinegar.
 Stir to mix well and let rest for five minutes.

-- Toast nuts before adding to a recipe.
+Toast nuts before adding to a recipe.
 Simplest way is to spread them out on a rimmed baking sheet, place in a preheated 350 degree oven for eight minutes.
 If you begin to smell their fragrance check them.
 Once they start to brown they can burn quickly.
 You’ll be amazed at the difference in their flavor.

-- Check the dates on baking powder and baking soda.
+Check the dates on baking powder and baking soda.
 If you don’t use them frequently and go out of date, they will lose their effectiveness and provide less-than-stellar results.

-- Oils, especially nut-based oils, can turn rancid and translate to your food.
+Oils, especially nut-based oils, can turn rancid and translate to your food.
 Smell them – you’ll know right away if they’ve gone bad.

 Don’t throw out overripe bananas.
 Instead, peel them and place them in a plastic storage bag, then freeze.
 They’re great for banana bread, smoothies, etc. and will give you more sweetness and “banana” flavor than those that are less ripe.

-- When cooking dry beans or legumes, wait to add salt once they become tender.
+When cooking dry beans or legumes, wait to add salt once they become tender.
 Adding salt too soon will prevent them from ever softening at all.

-- Be careful not to over mix muffin or pancake batter, which can make them tough.
+Be careful not to over mix quick bread, muffin, pancake or waffle batter, which can make them tough.